-Independent measurement, separate

-wiring and preferably UPS-backed.

-- Continuous measurement simplifing gauge verification for the 'high high' level alarm sensor.
-Failure to track the level can immediately disclose device malfunction. - Non-contacting device with as few movable parts as possible (ideally none) that can stick, wear out or require maintenance. - Safety Integrity Level certification per IEC61508, or capability to be upgraded to SIL status, makes the device futureproof (although not necessarily already integrated into a safety instrumented system).
+- Independent measurement, separate wiring and preferably UPS-backed. - Continuous measurement simplifying gauge verification for the high level alarm sensor.
+Failure to track the level can immediately disclose device malfunction. - Non-contacting device with as few movable parts as possible (ideally none) that can stick, wear out or require maintenance. - Safety Integrity Level (SIL) certification per IEC61508, or capability to be upgraded to SIL status, makes the device future-proof (although not necessarily already integrated into a safety instrumented system).
 The certification also provides failure data, ensures the device is designed to be fail safe and acts as a quality stamp.
 New devices fulfilling these requirements have emerged.

-The American Petroleum Institute (API) has recently updated its API2350 overfill prevention standard to a more holistic approach that encourages the use of modern IEC 61508 certified safety equipment.
+The American Petroleum Institute (API) has recently updated its API 2350 overfill prevention standard.
+It has taken a more holistic approach that encourages the use of modern IEC 61508 certified safety equipment.
 Although the scope of this standard does not cover liquefied gas such as LNG, it is likely to influence the entire storage industry because of the lack of alternative formal guidelines.
-The new API 23650 is the most current and relevant standard for overfill preventions and it is relevant in a global perspective.
-Compared to the previous edition, the new API 2350 standard puts emphasis on management systems (Overfill Prevention Process or OPP) and Risk Assessment system.
+The new API 2350 is the most current and relevant standard for overfill preventions and it is relevant in a global perspective.
+Compared to the previous edition, the new API 2350 standard puts emphasis on management systems (Overfill Prevention Process or OPP) and risk assessment systems.
 Both of these concepts can be applied at LNG plants with similar methodology as used in other petroleum industry tank storage facilities.